The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Making learner-led shelf labels or signs

-Putting recommendation notes / bookmarks in reading materials
+Putting learner-led recommendation notes / bookmarks in reading materials

 Making learner-led reading materials lists for staff

-Learners should support one another in more formal ways in one of the below ways, or in another way that suits their setting:
+Learners should support one another more formally in one of the below ways, or in another way that suits their setting and learners:

 Acting as reading mentors